AdrianD97/Emergency-Room-Simulator/README.md

 	The application simulates an emergency room system.
 	The simulation takes place in rounds.

 	The project is implemented in Java.
-In the implementation I have used observer design pattern.
+To implement it, I have used the observer design pattern.

 	Program testing is done automatically by running the checker.sh script.
 	The goal of the poo_checks.xml and checkstyle-7.3-all.jar files is to identify